rustyshakelford2/LavaFurnace/readme.txt

 console_commands=
 {this accepts either true or false values)
 (if set to true admins are allowed to enter LavaFurnace commands into the server console)

+sign_show_fuel_level=
+(this accepts either true or false values)
+(if this is set to true the lavafurnace sign will update with the percentage of lava fuel left in the crucable)

 custom_smeltables=
 {this accepts comma separated integer values}